My Thoughts Exactly: Press coverage

 Several topics included in My Thoughts Exactly were revealed by news media prior to the book's release.
 These include Allen being sexually assaulted by a music industry executive, an intervention for Allen staged by Chris Martin, and an apology in the book to Cheryl, with whom Allen had a longstanding disagreement.
 Metro reports that Allen was unsurprised by the media response and "used to it".

-On 2 September 2018, Allen posted on Instagram that she had had sex with female escorts in 2014 while on tour promoting Sheezus.
+On 2 September 2018, Allen posted on Instagram that she had paid for sex with female escorts in 2014 while on tour promoting Sheezus.
 Allen said that she made the Instagram post as the Daily Mail were planning to publish an article about it the following day.
 Allen criticised the press for portraying the events as a "lesbian prostitute sex romp".

 On the day following the book's release, Alice Vincent of The Telegraph wrote an article entitled "Could Lily Allen's heartbreaking book spark music's MeToo moment?"
 Listing three incidents from the book in which Allen was taken advantage of by men in the music industry, Vincent writes that the book "could be a clarion call".
 Vincent notes that Allen wanted to name the record producer who sexually assaulted her, but the publisher's lawyers refused.